Bhutanese Americans: Bhutanese Lhotshampa

 Many of the Bhutanese living in the United States were actually ethnic minorities of Nepalese descent.
 This was because, between the late 1980s and early 1990s, thousands of Bhutanese were driven out of Bhutan, as they were considered by the government of that country as "illegal immigrants" because they did not have the required proof that was needed to tag them as a citizen of Bhutan.
 Despite this, however, these Bhutanese came from families who had been living in Bhutan for more than two centuries.
 The government's goal was to maintain the Tibetan ethnic purity of most of the population.
-Thus, since 1990, more than 105,000 ethnically Nepali Bhutanese refugees temporarily migrated to neighbouring Nepal, from where their ancestors came, establishing in refugee camps in the east of the country.
-However, after 15 years living in exile in the neighbouring country, many of them have migrated to the U.S., Europe and Australia.
-This emigration to the United States is due, at least in large part, to a program coordinated by the U.S. State Department and the U.N.
+Thus, since 1990, more than 105,000 ethnically Nepali Bhutanese refugees temporarily migrated to neighboring Nepal, from where their ancestors came, establishing in refugee camps in the east of the country.
+However, after 15 years living in exile in the neighboring country, many of them have migrated to the US, Europe and Australia.
+This emigration to the United States is due, at least in large part, to a program coordinated by the US State Department and the U.N.
 High Commissioner for Refugees.
-Of the 60,000 Bhutanese - Nepali refugees that U.S. has offered to migrate in the country, according to BBC News on June 20, 2010, had already 27,926 lived in USA.
-However, in Oct.
-2013, the United Nations High Commissioner for Refugees estimated that around 71,000 Bhutanese refugees living in the U.S.
+Of the 60,000 Bhutanese - Nepali refugees that US has offered to migrate in the country, according to BBC News on June 20, 2010, had already 27,926 lived in USA.
+However, in October 2013, the United Nations High Commissioner for Refugees estimated that around 71,000 Bhutanese refugees living in the US.

 According to the International Organization for Migration, the Bhutanese refugees are sent to places such as New York City, Chicago, Syracuse (New York), and St. Louis (Missouri).
-The refugees are also sent to states such as Texas, Arizona, Maryland and Oregon.
+The refugees are also sent to states such as Texas, Arizona, Maryland, and Oregon.
 The community is being helped by The Hindu Temple of Minnesota, along with Lutheran and Catholic social organizations who give them materials and moral support.

 In 2014, Connecting Cleveland, a four-page paper with stories in English and Nepali was launched to serve Nepali-speaking Bhutanese families in the Cleveland, Ohio area.

 In 2020-2021, Connecting Cleveland founder Hari Dahal, a Bhutanese American, registered the non-profit as Connecting Cleveland Community, Inc. The non-profit has helped Greater Cleveland immigrant families whose members often work in frontline jobs in the service industry where early in the pandemic the virus was spreading fast.
 Bhutanese Americans youths under Hari Dahal's leadership have found a group in early 2020 - called Nebham LLC - that create various technological solutions and apps for nonprofits and businesses run by Bhutanese Americans.

 Communities in the United States

-As of the 2010 U.S. Census, the cities, suburbs, and towns with the largest percentages of Nepali Bhutanese Americans were:
+As of the 2010 US census, the cities, suburbs, and towns with the largest percentages of Nepali Bhutanese Americans were: